Orthopedics is the field of medicine that deals with your bones, joints and their soft tissue connections of muscles, ligaments, and tendons.

-At AOS, our in-house, board certified orthopedic surgeons sees patients for a wide variety of ailments and delivers an array of treatments from diagnostic imaging to advanced spinal and joint surgery.
+At AICA Conyers, our in-house, board-certified orthopedic surgeons see patients for a wide variety of ailments and deliver an array of treatments from diagnostic imaging to advanced spinal and joint surgery.

 Whether you’re facing:

-You’ll find wonderful doctors who deliver excellent, experienced healing at AOS.
+You’ll find wonderful doctors who deliver excellent, experienced healing at AICA Conyers.

-Only AOS can get you same day results with our state of the art suite of imaging equipment.
+Only our Conyers Chiropractors can get you same day results with our state of the art suite of imaging equipment.
 With our open MRI, the orthopedic team can not only diagnose but begin specialized treatment of bone, joint and spinal injuries within 24 hours.

 Even if you were already seen by a physician in the ER, your health can actually hinge on the treatment (and sometimes the speed of treatment) that you receive after your initial visit, especially if you didn’t receive imaging for your soft tissue injury, which is the most common form of damage.

-Our doctors are highly trained in spinal injuries.
+Our Conyers Chiropractors are highly trained in spinal injuries.
 We can take on any kind of spinal issue that you happen to have – whether its from a recent injury or a chronic ailment.
-Our orthopedist works hand in hand with our spinal team and our board certified anesthesiologist to offer you comprehensive, quick and creative service that can make the difference between pain management and full recovery.
+Our orthopedist works hand in hand with our spinal team and our board-certified anesthesiologist to offer you comprehensive, quick and creative service that can make the difference between pain management and full recovery.

 We view your treatment conservatively.